krsbx/mind-ar-react/README.md

 # Usage

-:arrow_right: Please see how to use it by seeing the example one in [Examples](./src/Examples)
+:arrow_right: Please see how to use it by seeing the example one in [Examples (from src)](./src/examples) / [Examples (from dist)](./dist/examples)

+# Keep in Mind

+Use the `Scene` and `Entity` component that `mind-ar-react` provide instead the one that `aframe-react-component` provide.

 # :warning: Gesture/Mouse Actions :warning:

-For any gesture/mouse actions, the example how to use it can be found in [`src/Examples/ImageTracking.tsx`](./src/Examples/ImageTracking.tsx).
+For any gesture/mouse actions, the example how to use it can be found in [`src/examples/ImageTracking.tsx`](./src/examples/ImageTracking.tsx).
 In the example files, the only actions that works is the Scale with mouse wheel, this happen 'cause of the DOM things.
 Any PR to fix this examples are welcome.